 This can also play to your favor, if you show up on competitor’s listings that aren’t very optimized, shoppers see your hyper optimized main image and first 75 characters of the title and BAM you just stole a click!

-Persuasive Desire Optimization
+Persuasive Desire Optimization for High Conversion Rates

 The third and final piece of a Triple Optimized Amazon Listing is all about persuasion and desire creation.